-Amy Adams was born on August 20, 1974, in Vicenza, Italy, and her family relocated to the United States when she was about 8 years old.
+Born on August 20, 1974, in Vicenza, Italy, Amy Adams relocated with her family to the United States when she was about eight years old.
 She pursued dancing as well as musical theater, and continued auditioning for TV and film roles until she landed several that launched her into fame.
 Since then, Adams has starred in such popular films as Junebug, Enchanted, Doubt, Julie & Julia and Man of Steel, among many others.
-As of 2016 she has received five Academy Award nominations and earned Golden Globes for her performances in American Hustle and Big Eyes.
+She has received five Academy Award nominations and earned Golden Globes for her performances in American Hustle and Big Eyes.

 Adams sang in the Douglas County High School choir and, aspiring to become a ballerina, trained as an apprentice at a local dance company.
 Later, she decided the rigidity of ballet training was ill-suited for her, and she began to pursue a career in musical theater instead.